Meu Bem, Meu Mal: Crossover with Ti Ti Ti

-One of the most famous characters in Meu Bem, Meu Mal, Divina Magda (played by Vera Zimmermann) returns in the 2010 telenovela Ti Ti Ti, as a recurring character and an ally of one of the protagonists of the soap opera, Jacques Leclair (played by Alexandre Borges).
+One of the most famous characters in Meu Bem, Meu Mal, Divina Magda (played by Vera Zimmermann) returned in the 2010 telenovela Ti Ti Ti, as a recurring character and an ally of one of the protagonists, Jacques Leclair (played by Alexandre Borges).

-In Ti Ti Ti, it is heavily implied by Jacques' loyal assistant, Clotilde (played by Juliana Alves), that Divina Magda is a black widow and that she would have intentionally killed two of the men with whom she had a romantic relationship: Dom Lázaro Venturini (played by Lima Duarte), the protagonist of Meu Bem, Meu Mal and Porfírio Tavares (played by Guilherme Karam), with whom he formed the most iconic couple there.
+In Ti Ti Ti, Jacques' loyal assistant, Clotilde (played by Juliana Alves) implies that Divina Magda is a black widow and that she would have intentionally killed two of the men with whom she had a romantic relationship: Dom Lázaro Venturini (played by Lima Duarte), the protagonist of Meu Bem, Meu Mal and Porfírio Tavares (played by Guilherme Karam), with whom he formed the most iconic couple there.